 Deep experience with grant writing, implementation, and evaluation across foundation, state, and federal sources.

-Research and strategy for credential pathways, stackable credentials, non-credit programs, and career and technical education — with a focus on equity and real labor market outcomes.
+Research and strategy for credential pathways and skill-building through secondary, postsecondary, and workforce training programs — with a focus on equity and real labor market outcomes.

 Strategy and research for CBE program design, skills documentation, and credential recognition — connecting learner competencies to employer needs and stackable pathways.